SAP-samples/cloud-sdk-team-calendar/exercises/06-use-odata-client.md

 This time, execute this request against the destination with the `destinationName` *SFSF*.

-Reload your application in the browser and check, whether there are new appointments, especially vacations.
+Reload your locally deployed application in the browser and check, whether there are new appointments, especially vacations.

 ![Read SFSF](images/read-sfsf.png)